AntonRickert/Odin-RockPaperScissors/README.md

 # Odin-RockPaperScissors
-Simple Rock-Paper-Scissors game for TOP.
-Press F12 and go to "console" to see results!
+Simple Rock-Paper-Scissors game for TOP, now with UI!
+Just go to the live preview and enjoy ;)